tonygreat/Python2/README.md

 # Python2
-This is where I put my python2 projects and other interesting scripts This is a test of branching
+This is where I put my python2 projects and other interesting scr